 Final thoughts and next steps

 Integrating exciting new technologies into the domain of IO Psychology and assessments is, as we’ve argued in previous articles, not only potentially favorable for the profession but also inevitable.
-Staying the same and clinging to the status quo in a VUCA world is a sure-fire pathway to obsolescence and irrelevance.
+Staying the same and clinging to the status quo in an ever-changing world is a sure-fire pathway to obsolescence and irrelevance.

 At TTS, we are cautiously optimistic about the integration (on whatever level) of games and assessments.
 Certainly, we as IO Practitioners need to take the candidate experience seriously, something that has often been ignored in more traditional forms of assessment.